simonrobson/little-mapper/README.md

 # LittleMapper

-Early stage simple datamapper/repository backed by ActiveRecord (only, for the moment).
-Still working out the best DSL.
-Currently in use on an internal project.
+Early stage sketch of a simple datamapper/repository (currently backed by ActiveRecord).

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'little_mapper', :github => 'simonrobson/little-mapper'
+    gem 'little_mapper'

 And then execute: